floatinghotpot/cordova-admob-pro/README.md

 - [x] Easy-to-use APIs.
 Can display Ad with single line of Js code.
 - [x] Actively maintained, prompt support.

+News:
+- This plugin is recommended by Intel XDK team (08/22/2014), [read more ...](https://software.intel.com/en-us/html5/articles/adding-google-play-services-to-your-cordova-application)

+Tips: (According to history stat data in past 2 months)
+- [x] Using AdMob Plugin Pro, will get higher fill rate.
+- [x] Using Interstitial, will earn better profit, RPM 10 times higher than Banner.

+Glossary:
+- Fill rate: The number of times ads are shown on your app, divided by the number of times your app requests to show an ad.
+- RPM: Revenue per 1000 impressions (RPM).
+RPM represents the estimated earnings you'd accrue for every 1000 impressions you receive.
+- Intel XDK: Intel's HTML5 App IDE and service, to build mobile app in clould, allow using 3rd-party plugin from web.
+- Adobe PhoneGap Build: Adobe service, to publish plugin and build app in cloud, only allow using plugins reviewed and approved.

 More Cordova/PhoneGap plugins by Raymond Xie, [click here](http://floatinghotpot.github.io/).

 ## How to use? ##